 N0 (N plus zero): There is no regional lymph node metastasis.

-N1: Cancer has spread to one to three regional lymph nodes.
+N1: Cancer has spread to 1 to 3 regional lymph nodes.

-N2: Cancer has spread to four or more lymph nodes.
+N2: Cancer has spread to 4 or more lymph nodes.

 MX: Distant metastasis cannot be evaluated.

 M0: The disease has not metastasized.